 - Easy intuitive design.

 The only thing Approval Studio cannot proof is a video file.
+Hit us up if you want to schedule a live demo!

 If you need a solid project management tool based primarily on Gantt charts, Team Gantt is probably your best choice.
 Among main advantages are simplicity and intuitiveness.
 The tool is very easy to use and will be a great fit for companies of whatever size.
 Functionality is also quite impressive: